zanshilarod27/object-detection/README.md

 ![layout image](layout.png)

 To start training the model, you now need the model and its corresponding config file.
-I have used the mobilenet_coco model for the training.
+Reduced network size and faster performance made the Mobilenet CNN a great choice to perform the training.
 You can pickup a model and its config from the official tensorflow/models directory in github.

 <ins>Paramter changes in config file</ins>